ptsteadman/notebook/stories/feyerabend.md

 in person, finally."

 Feyerabend dimly recognized that Addison was attractive, something she had not expected.
 She was surprised at how starstruck she felt.
-She took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.
+Feyerabend regularly took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.

-It was quickly obvious why the direct semantic IO organization allocated so many resources to Addison.
+It was quickly obvious why Addison was given so much latitude by the operating committee of the  direct semantic IO organization.
+She quickly outlined a plan for the next few weeks, a plan that would onboard Feyerabend.
 Feyerabend was reminded of a busy but sociable dentist: she had the almost over-the-top enthusiasm necessary to effectively herd a distributed team of neuroscientists, electrical engineers, and programmers.
-Addision quickly outlined a plan for the next few weeks, a plan that would onboard Feyerabend.

 <hr>